SolidLabResearch/query-sparql-link-traversal-solid-no-default-predicates/README.md

 A [@comunica/query-sparql-link-traversal-solid](https://www.npmjs.com/package/@comunica/query-sparql-link-traversal-solid) engine,
 configured to **not follow any default predicates** (such as `http://www.w3.org/2000/01/rdf-schema#seeAlso`).

-It allows you to use an engine with this behavior, without the need to provide your own configuration file and even apply it in a browser environment.
+It allows you

+* to use an engine with this behavior, without the need to provide your own configuration file
+* and even to apply it in a browser environment.

 To use it, see below an example code snippet.